 - Carbohydrate to replenish energy stores

 To make sure you get all that is easier than it sounds.
 There is, in fact, one product that contains all three and is 100% natural: milk.
 A pint of milk is an excellent post-workout snack that will kickstart the recovery process and is not only readily available, but also inexpensive.

 Triathlete Mirinda Carfrae knows this: “Every other day after a hard session I’ll go for a glass of chocolate milk.”

 If you want to optimize post-workout recovery, you can try whey protein because it’s absorbed faster than the protein contained in milk.
 Milk, however, is a better source of protein throughout the day.

-Snacking has the potential to offer a huge amount of positives in the pursuit of healthy eating and living, but can also have a significant impact on your training, physical goals and ultimately performance.
-Hopefully from the examples above you can see that snacking doesn’t have to be unhealthy, boring or expensive, in fact quite the opposite.
-Get into the kitchen, get creative and make all your friends jealous of how epic your snacks are!
+Snacking has the potential to offer a huge amount of positives in the pursuit of healthy eating and living, but can also have a significant impact on your training, fitness and performance.

 If you liked this post, don’t forget to share so that others can find it, too.